MinimSecure/unum-sdk/README-integrators.md

 The hardware kind/model files can be stored within the open source repository or separately.
 Typically the approach of storing them separately could be taken by the 3rd parties integrating Minim agent into their firmware on their own.
-The development can be started by adding the harware specific files to the open source repo, then later the fles can be pulled into an external location using the "./mk_hwtype.sh -X &lt;path&gt;" command and subsequently referred to during the build by "ADD_TARGET=&lt;path&gt;" make argument.
+The development can be started by adding the hardware specific files to the open source repo (for convenience), then later the files can be exported to an external location using the "./mk_hwtype.sh -X &lt;path&gt; &lt;model&gt;" command.
+When building for the hardware kind which files reside in a separate location run make with the "ADD_TARGET=&lt;path&gt;" argument.

 You might have to make sure your system meets all the requrements necessary for building for a specific device model/target.
 Most likely the precompiled toolchain will have some requirements.
 Some components might depend on the specific make or autotools version.
-The README files should list the requirements.
+The README files should list those requirements.

 ## MacOS Users:
 If running from a Mac through Vagrant, make sure this repo